darrenldl/oali/OALI_DOC.md

 ## 25. Install keyfile for unlocking /boot after boot

-Installs secondary keyfile for /boot
+Installs secondary keyfile for /boot if disk layout does not use USB key

 The keyfile is referenced in crypttab later